phelipetls/blog/content/posts/getting-salesforce-reports-with-vba/index.md

 End Sub
 ```

-We create a dictionary named `Filters` to store all key-value pairs we need,
+To do the filter, we create a `Filters` dictionary to store all key-value pairs we need,
-add it to the `reportFilters` object at first, and change its value in later
+then add it to the `reportFilters` object, and change its value in later
 iterations.
-Then we convert the metadata from a `Dictionary` to `String`, get
+Then we convert the metadata into a JSON string, get
-the report again and repeat the loop.
+a new filtered report and repeat the loop until we get all data.

 Also notice that I use a custom function to get all values at a given column,
 `GetValuesAtColumn`.